fordjes/sdn-labs/linux/01_veth.md

   `student@beachhead:~$` `ip addr add 172.16.2.12/24 dev veth2`

-0. Issuing *ip addr list* will display the same information as *ip link list*, but will also include the L3 IP information.
+0. Issuing *ip addr list* will display the same information as *ip link show*, but will also include the L3 IP information.

   `student@beachhead:~$` `ip addr list`